 Some other interesting facts…

 Las Fallas is one of the most unique festivals in Spain – and Europe for that matter.
 At no other festival do you see such huge efforts being poured into creative projects, only for them to be intentionally destroyed in a blaze of glory.
 Fallas-making is a very serious business in Valencia.
 Many of the festival’s fallas can cost up to $70,000 to construct.
-In the past, some groups have even dedicated one whole year to building their statue.
+In the past, some groups have even dedicated one whole year to build their statue.

 The origin of the festival is a bit of a gray area, but most trace the fires back to early pagan rituals that celebrated the beginning of spring and the change in seasons.
 There are other theories, however.
 During the sixteenth century, the Valencian working classes used a very basic version of a streetlight to illuminate pathways during long winter nights.
 Lamps were hung on wooden structures called parots, but as spring began and the evenings grew warmer and brighter, these parots were not required and were often unceremoniously burned on St Joseph’s Day (March 19th).